EVO 2017 Lineup Announced, Includes ‘Street Fighter V,’ ‘Injustice 2,’ And Fan Voted Ninth Title

 The EVO 2017 lineup will continue the tradition set by prior years, including the latest fighting games.
 The tournament event will prove once again who the mightiest warrior is, so it might be a good idea to pre-order Injustice 2 and get your practice in when it launches.

-Injustice 2 will hit consoles on May 16, and continue the story which began when Joker tricked Superman into destroying Metropolis and set the Justice League against him.
+Injustice 2 will hit consoles on May 16 and continue the story that began when Joker tricked Superman into destroying Metropolis and set the Justice League against him.
 It’s unknown yet who even the full roster will add, but Warner Bros.
 Games has stated that it will be the largest number of DC Comics characters ever in a video game.

 Street Fighter V is Capcom’s latest heavy hitter, though the sales numbers reflected gamers’ demands for an Arcade Mode.
-Eventually realizing their error, Capcom relented and added single-player modes and more fighters, announcing that no updates or additions for the game would cost extra.
-They also needed to fix the online connectivity issues which plagued the game at launch, essentially making a multiplayer-only title unplayable.
+Eventually realizing the error, Capcom relented and added single-player modes and more fighters, announcing that no updates or additions for the game would cost extra.
+They also needed to fix the online connectivity issues that plagued the game at launch, essentially making a multiplayer-only title unplayable.

 By now, gamers have warmed up to Capcom’s latest entry in the series, and Game Rant says that Capcom hopes its inclusion in the EVO 2017 lineup will bring more gamers back to the series.
 This might not be the only game in that series which ends up featured, though.